kalininalab/DataSAIL/docs/interfaces/cli.rst

 Select the mode to split the data.
 Choices are
   * R: Random split,
-  * ICS: identity-based cold-single split,
+  * I1: identity-based cold-single split,
-  * ICD: identity-based cold-double split,
+  * I2: identity-based cold-double split,
-  * CCS: similarity-based cold-single split,
+  * C1: similarity-based cold-single split,
-  * CCD: similarity-based cold-double split
+  * C2: similarity-based cold-double split

-For both, ICS and CCS, you have to specify e or f, i.e. ICSe, ICSf, CCSe, or CCSf, to make clear if DataSAIL shall compute a cold split based on the e-entity or the f-entity.
+For both, I1 and C1, you have to specify e or f, i.e. I1e, I1f, C1e, or C1f, to make clear if DataSAIL shall compute a cold split based on the e-entity or the f-entity.

 -s / -\-splits